Podcast media will not play anywhere

 rewrite podcast-player/([^/]+)/([^/]*)/? /index.php?podcast_episode=$1&podcast_ref=player break;

-WP Engine are aware of this plugin and the work required to fix this for you, so they will be able to sort it out in no time.
+WP Engine is aware of the SSP plugin and the work required to fix this for you, so they will be able to sort it out in no time.
 Please check with your managed hosting provider and provide the same documentation if you suspect his is the issue.

 If your site is on an nginx server then you will need to add two new rules to your nginx config: